Kate Middleton Has Worn Her Alexander McQueen Gown From Eugenie's Wedding Before

 And here she is in a pale yellow version of the look at Harry and Meghan's royal wedding in May 2018:

 Kate's wedding look on Eugenie's big day was definitely a surprise, even if it does fit with her trend of wearing a different version of a previous look.
-In the past, she's gravitated toward subtler shades and blues as a wedding guest (opens in new tab).
+In the past, she's gravitated toward subtler shades and blues as a wedding guest.

 RELATED STORIES

-Kayleigh Roberts is a freelance writer and editor with more than 10 years of professional experience.
+Kayleigh Roberts is a freelance writer and editor with over 10 years of professional experience covering entertainment of all genres, from new movie and TV releases to nostalgia, and celebrity news.
 Her byline has appeared in Marie Claire, Cosmopolitan, ELLE, Harper’s Bazaar, The Atlantic, Allure, Entertainment Weekly, MTV, Bustle, Refinery29, Girls’ Life Magazine, Just Jared, and Tiger Beat, among other publications.
 She's a graduate of the Medill School of Journalism at Northwestern University.

 -